Service to Arkansas

 The College of Education and Health Professions offers a 1-credit hour Dean’s Seminar on a topic at the intersection of education and health to strengthen the preparation of educators and health professionals and ultimately improve the lives of their future students and patients.
 Dean’s Seminars leverage faculty expertise and allow students from multiple disciplines to study topics that span both education and health.

-The college has offered three Dean’s Seminars:
+Since their inception, the college has offered six Dean’s Seminars:

-Three more Dean’s Seminars are planned for the 2024-2025 academic year:
+Two more Dean’s Seminars are planned for the 2025-2026 academic year:

-To submit a proposal for the Dean’s Seminar for the 2025-2026 academic year, apply here.
+To submit a proposal for the Dean’s Seminar for the 2026-2027 academic year, apply here.

 Innovation and Entrepreneurship